Warnings for Gvoke

 Pediatric Use

-The safety and effectiveness of GVOKE for the treatment of severe hypoglycemia in patients with diabetes have been established in pediatric patients ages 2 years and above.
-Use of GVOKE for this indication is supported by evidence from a study in 31 pediatric patients ages 2 and older with type 1 diabetes mellitus [see Clinical Studies].
+The safety and effectiveness of GVOKE for subcutaneous use for the treatment of severe hypoglycemia in patients with diabetes have been established in pediatric patients aged 2 years and older.
+Use of GVOKE for this indication is supported by evidence from two adequate and well-controlled studies in adults with type 1 diabetes mellitus [see Clinical Studies] and from a study in 31 pediatric patients ages 2 and older with type 1 diabetes mellitus [see Clinical Studies].

 Geriatric Use

-Clinical studies of GVOKE did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
-Limited clinical trial experience has not identified differences in responses between the elderly and younger patients.
+Clinical studies of GVOKE and GVOKE VialDx did not include sufficient numbers of patients aged 65 and over to determine whether they respond differently from younger adult patients.